Green-Software-Foundation/if/src/if-run/builtins/time-sync/README.md

 setting the `upsampling-resolution` to `10s` is preferable to the default behavior.
 If the default behavior were used, the model would create `300` samples of `1s` each, which would be inefficient.
 By setting a custom `upsampling-resolution` of `10s`, the model only generates `30` samples, each representing `10s`.

+While for `sum`, the value is divided evenly across the slice so that the sum over the original duration is preserved, for `avg` or `copy` or `min` or `max` or `median`, it is treated like a per-second constant because using a base resolution can significantly reduce computation while still preserving the statistical meaning of these values during normalization.

 #### Assumptions and limitations